-'''

-val x=\{z:1\} in

-val f=\lambda y.y:=2 in
+val x={z:1} in val f= $\lambda$ y.y:=2 in f x.z; x.z

-f x.z;

-x.7

-'''

 - 2. Write the result and the store at the end of the evaluation of the above expression. - 3.
 Write the result and the store at the end of the evaluation of the above expression if the language uses CBV when a record field is an argument of a function call.